-Although the reasons behind preeclampsia are not yet well understood, this disorder can affect 1 in 12 pregnancies, threatening the health of both mom and baby.
+Although the reasons behind preeclampsia are not yet well understood, this condition can affect 1 in 12 pregnancies, threatening the health of both birthing person and baby.
 So what are its symptoms?
 Who’s at higher risk, and what happens if you do develop preeclampsia?
 What about postpartum preeclampsia?
 Eleni Tsigas has answers.
 Check it out!

 What we talked about: